UCSD-E4E/fishsense-mobile/README.md

 FishSense is a simple iOS app for taking images using iPhone and displaying photos taken in a photo gallery.

+## Overview

+To monitor fish population health, marine scientists measure fish length from head to tail.
+Averaging these lengths across a large sample provides valuable insights.
+Traditional methods involve hand-measuring fish out of water, which is inefficient, error-prone, and potentially harmful to the fish.
+Alternative methods, like underwater eyeball measurements, also pose challenges to accuracy and efficiency.

+Our goal is to expedite this process with an iOS app that uses iPhone hardware to measure fish length from a quick photo taken on a clear board.
+This method is faster, simpler, and minimizes the time fish spend out of water, increasing their survival chances.
+Additionally, users can easily save collected data, and the app reduces human error by automating data collection.

 ## Features

 - Take images.